 Myopia, also known as nearsightedness, is a refractive error in your eye.
-This means that the eye does not refract light properly to a single focus, which enabled you to see images clearly.
+This means that the eye doesn’t refract light properly to a single focus which enables you to see images clearly.

 Myopia typically begins in children and you may be more at risk if both your parents are nearsighted.

 For more information on myopia, then head over to our dedicated myopia treatment page.

 Some common symptoms of myopia can include the following:

 - Fatigue feeling when playing sports or driving.

 When it comes to your children, however, there are some other signs you need to look out for yourself, as they probably won’t tell you about the myopia symptoms as they won’t be aware.
 The NHS advises to look out for these additional signs and symptoms: